iammatthias/.bot/README.md

 If you want to come say hi, drop a line at: http://iammatthias.com/bot

+The rest of the ReadMe is unchanged from the source.

 # Build Your Bot

 Creating this version will give you a web based chat app.
 With a few integrations inside of Smooch (like Twilio) you can have your bot talking on other platforms too including SMS, Facebook, and Telegram.